vitringr/vault/nodes/Big O Notation.md

 ---

-Measures the increase of [[Time Complexity]] or [[Space Complexity]], relative to the increase of input.
+Approximates the increase of [[Time Complexity]] or [[Space Complexity]] of an algorithm, scaling with input size.

 **Notation**: `O(n)`, where `n` is the increasing input.

-Focuses on the average or worst-case scenario.

 Ignores constants and lower-order terms.

+Focuses on the worst-case scenario.

 ## Common Complexities